Network Intrusion Detection Plugin with Suricata

 Enter rules to send a copy of either incoming traffic (arriving on eth0 or tun0) or outgoing traffic (leaving eth0 or tun0).

-#EXAMPLE: Copy all incoming tun0 (Overlay Network) traffic to the NIDS container.
+#EXAMPLE: Copy all incoming tun0 (Overlay Network) traffic to the NIDS plugin.

-#EXAMPLE: Copy all outgoing tun0 (Overlay Network) traffic to the TCP Tools Container
+#EXAMPLE: Copy all outgoing tun0 (Overlay Network) traffic to the TCP Tools plugin.

 Forwarding WEB Traffic to the NIDS Container